zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # SwiftUI Views are recipes

-- we declare how views look and behave...
+- where we declare how views look and behave...
 - ...but no longer manage transitions
 - we give up full control on views

-^..where we specify the ingredients,
+^..where we specify the ingredients, such as the view behavior and look

-^but it's SwiftUI that does the cooking
+^but it's SwiftUI that does the cooking, such as all the transitions

-^Most things we're used to in UIKit/AppKit become implementation details
+^Most things we're used to do in UIKit/AppKit become implementation details that we no longer need to take care of

 ^let's make an example of this